Introduction To Spotify-like Platforms

 Preparing for Launch Day

 Getting ready for launch day involves several key steps to ensure a smooth debut.
 First, conduct a final review of your platform to fix any last-minute bugs or usability issues.
-This is also the time to ensure all features are working correctly and that your server can handle the anticipated traffic surge.
+Ensure all features are working correctly and that your server can handle the anticipated traffic surge.

 Next, prepare your team.
 Make sure everyone understands their roles for launch day, from customer support to tech troubleshooting.
 Having a plan for managing potential issues will help alleviate chaos as users start signing up.